 Curly hair types are extensive, so discovering what type yours is, is an essential step in figuring out the best routine for your locks.
-Caring for your tresses begins with identifying your type of curly hair, and what it needs.
-Our expert guide walks you through each type, so you’re armed with the knowledge to make the most of your curls.
+Caring for your tresses begins with identifying your curly hair type, and what it needs.
+Our expert guide walks you through each type to help you make the most of your curls.

 Table of Contents:

-- How to Identify Your Curly Hair Type
+- How Can I Identify My Curly Hair Type?

 - How Many Curl Types Can You Have?

-- The Benefits of Knowing Your Curly Hair Type
+- What Are the Benefits of Knowing Your Type?

-What Are The 3 Different Types of Curly Hair?
+What Are The 3 Different Curly Hair Types?

-There are several ways to categorize curly hair, but the most popular classification divides the curl textures into 3 types:
+There are several ways to categorize curly hair, but the most popular classification divides the curl hair types into 3 textures:

-These three curly hair types can also be referred to numerically as type 2, type 3 and type 4 (the higher the number, the curlier the pattern).
-Key patterns of each hair type are:
+These three curly hair types can also be referred to numerically, as types 2, 3, and 4.
+The higher the number, the tighter the curl pattern of this hair type.

-These curly hair types can then be broken down further into subcategories of A, B, and C. The letter depends on how tight the pattern diameter is.
+These numbered curly hair types can then be broken down further into subcategories of A, B, and C, depending on how tight the pattern diameter is.

-How You Can Identify Your Curly Hair Type
+How Can I Identify My Curly Hair Type?

 Knowing which type of curly hair you have is an important step in achieving the curls of your dreams.
-This does not largely influence the type of product you pick, but it may have a strong impact on your routine and how you apply them.
-There are three types of curls, plus another hair type: straight hair.
-Straight hair has no curl pattern and so is very easy to identify.
+This does not largely influence the type of product you pick, but it may have a strong impact on your curly hair routine and how you apply them.

 - S shaped curls - If your locks bend in a loose S shape, then you’re likely to have a wavy hair type.